 String together with

 Prism[String, Centimeter].
-The last one may be not a good idea in general but in test code it makes sense to strive for short and readable code.
-Having proper Optics declared, composing them is a matter of:
+The last one may be not a good idea in general but in test code, it makes sense to strive for short and readable code.
+Having proper Optics declared, and composing them is a matter of: